AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Testing UX team

-A team focussed on testing and debugging UX.
+A team focused on testing and debugging UX.
 This team should have free rein to design and add any features they see fit.

 Some example features: